vitr/actions-build-and-upload-to-ecs/README.md

 # actions-build-and-upload-to-ecs

-This Action allows you to create Docker images and push into a ECR repository.
+This action creates a Docker image and uploads it to the Amazon Elastic Container Registry (Amazon ECR) repository.

 ## Parameters
 | Parameter | Type | Default | Description |